P'unk Ave

 Responsibilities:

-• Educators may be asked to deliver curriculum in area classrooms
+• Educators will deliver curriculum in area classrooms with live animals.

 • Educators’ responsibilities will include group management, crowd control, and set-up and break-down of supplies and materials used for school visits